behm/dotnet-8-devcontainer/README.md

 ## Findings

-You can start with the existing *Docker on Docker* or *Docker on Docker Compose* dev container.
+You can start with the existing *Docker outside of Docker* or *Docker outside of Docker Compose* dev container.
 Once the .devcontainer folder is created, change the base Docker image to:

 `mcr.microsoft.com/dotnet/sdk:8.0`